-The Corporation has a defined benefit pension plan covering, in general, all full-time employees of the Corporation and its subsidiaries.
-The following table shows the estimated annual benefits payable upon retirement at age 65 to persons born in 1941 (the average of the birth years of the executive officers named in the Summary Compensation Table above) in specified compensation and years of service classifications under the plan.
+The following table shows the estimated annual benefits payable upon retirement at age 65 to persons born in 1941 (the average of the birth years of the executive officers named in the Summary Compensation Table above) in specified compensation and years of service classifications under the plans.
+The benefit amounts shown in the table include amounts payable under both the qualified and the nonqualified plans, for those executives who participate in both.

-PENSION PLAN TABLE(1)
+PENSION PLAN TABLE